Last Updated on September 10, 2021 by Lawrence Berezin

 The Evil Empire states, “It is illegal to double park passenger vehicles at all times.
 Commercial vehicles may double park to make quick pick-ups, deliveries, or service calls during posted hours only.
 More details are in the City’s traffic rules in Chapter 4, Section 4-08, subdivision (f), paragraph (1) of the Rules of the City of New York.”

-Larry’s comment: On the other hand, another view supported in writing by the PVB and Larry that the double parking rule is a no-standing zone and, therefore, allows a vehicle to stop temporarily to drop off or pick up people (at curbside) and skedaddle.
+Larry’s comment: On the other hand, another view supported in writing by the PVB and Larry is that the double parking rule is a no-standing zone and, therefore, allows a vehicle to stop temporarily to drop off or pick up people (at curbside) and skedaddle.
 In other words, straight from the Evil Empire’s mouth!
 See “Got Tickets?
-Your Guide to Parking Ticket Hearings” published by the Department of Finance, Adjudication Division, pages 10 and 14.
+Your Guide to Parking Ticket Hearings,” published by the Department of Finance, Adjudication Division, pages 10 and 14.

 If you know that your chariot can get into a lot of trouble, “Unless a posted sign says otherwise, you may not leave a vehicle parked in the same spot for more than seven days in a row.
-This rule includes spots in all types of neighborhoods, including residential areas.
+This rule includes sites in all types of neighborhoods, including residential areas.

 Commercial Vehicles and Standpipes